julien-pal/node-red-contrib-grpc/README.md

 Based on [gRPC][2]

-Provides server and client side implementation of gRPC
+Provides server and client side implementation of gRPC.

 ## Install